Workplace Accessibility: How to Create An Accessible & Inclusive Organization

 • Have I offered flexible work arrangements for my employees?

-• When was the last time I reviewed the company’s disability and accommodation policies?
+• When was the last time I reviewed the company’s accessibility features at work?

 • Have I provided my employees with opportunities for building empathy and understanding?